Pierlam/OpenExcelSdk/README.md

 ## Style/CellFormat/NumbergingFormat

-Cell formating take an an important place when read or write cell value.
+Cell formating take an important place when read or write cell value.

 In fact, manage cell value formatting for number, date and currency is always a nightmare.